- Why employee recognition should be a year-round priority

 Bring people together over food

 Cater a nice lunch for your staff so they can enjoy a meal together.
 During this lunch, you can encourage employees to share what they’re most proud of accomplishing during the past year.
 Alternatively, arrange for treats or snacks to be delivered to the break room.
-For remote employees, provide food delivery gift cards and encourage teams to share a virtual lunch together.
+For employees working remotely, provide food delivery gift cards and encourage teams to share a virtual lunch together.

 The small gesture of bonding over food can go a long way in showing appreciation and boosting employee morale.